Day in My Life

 • 5.3 Identify elements of composition C.R.A.P. (contract, repetition, alignment, proximity)

-• 5.4 Combine text, images, and sound by incorporate information from a wide range of media (e.g. films, newspapers, magazines, online information, television, videos, and electronic media-generated images)
+• 5.4 Combine text, images, and sound by incorporating information from a wide range of media (e.g. films, newspapers, magazines, online information, television, videos, and electronic media-generated images)

 • 5.6 Scan photographs, objects, and drawings